Club Fat Ass is a grassroots sports events club. Our members host trail running and other “active lifestyle” events for fellow members.

 The only local distance event Joe could find was the 50 mile Christmas Relays which required a team of 7, so he entered himself in each of the 7 legs and attracted 10 teams to accompany his solo attempt.
 Organizing the relay was a chore, so the next year (1979) Joe simply invited anyone who wanted to run an informal 50-miler to join him.
 He called it the Fat Ass 50.

-The concept of low-key, no frills, low or no-cost events has struck a chord with experienced, self-sufficient runners.
+The concept of low-key, no-frills, low or no-cost events struck a chord with experienced, self-sufficient runners.
 The name Fat Ass has stuck for this type of event and numerous Fat Ass events have sprung up around the world.

 The challenge of linking athletes with enthusiastic hosts of fun, low-key, free events became the genesis for Club Fat Ass.
 Club Fat Ass was founded in Vancouver, Canada in 2003.
-It welcomed it’s 1,000th member in March, 2015.
-As 2016 draws to a close, the Club has a membership of almost 2,000.
+The Club welcomed it’s 1,000th member in March 2015 and doubled that by November 2018.
 You’ll recognize a fellow Club member by the distinctive t-shirt they are wearing!

-Since 2003, the Club has hosted over 500 trail running, road running, cycling, snowshoeing, back-country skiing, mountain climbing and peak-bagging events.
+Since 2003, the Club has hosted over 500 trail running, road running, cycling, snowshoeing, back-country skiing, mountain climbing, peak-bagging events, and related events.